nat-n/poethepoet/docs/tasks/task_types/expr.rst

   )
   poethepoet-LCpCQf8S-py3.10 is not active

-In this example the :code:`VIRTUAL_ENV` environment variable is templated into the expression using the usual templating syntax, and the :code:`target_venv` argument is referenced directly as a variable.
+In this example the ``VIRTUAL_ENV`` environment variable is templated into the expression using the usual templating syntax, and the ``target_venv`` argument is referenced directly as a variable.

 Notice that the expression may be formatted over multiple lines, as in normal python code.

 Referencing imported modules in an expression